 Change of InstitutionIf the Searle Scholar wishes to transfer the award to another institution, a formal request shall be directed to the Program.
-The request shall include a letter from the institution currently holding the grant indicating that it is aware of the request to relinquish the award and the estimated amount of funds, if any, to be returned to the Program.
-Transfers will only be permitted to institutions that are invited to submit proposals to the Searle Scholars Program.
+The request shall include a letter from the institution currently holding the grant indicating that it is aware of the request to relinquish the award and the estimated amount of funds, if any, to be returned to the Program for transfer.
+Transfers will only be permitted to institutions which are invited to submit proposals to the Searle Scholars Program.

-Human Subjects, Animals, and Recombinant DNAIf the proposed research program involves humans as research subjects, the use of warm-blooded animals, or experiments involving recombinant DNA techniques, the Scholar will be expected to comply with the current guidelines of the Department of Health and Human Services concerning such matters.
+Human Subjects, Animals, and Recombinant DNAIf the proposed research program involves humans as research subjects, the use of warm-blooded animals, or experiments involving recombinant DNA techniques, the Searle Scholar will be expected to comply with the current guidelines of the Department of Health and Human Services concerning such matters.

 PatentsIf an invention is made, wholly or in part, with support received from the Searle Scholars Program, the Program shall be notified promptly, in writing.
 Disposition of patents shall be in accordance with the policies of the grantee institution.
-However, any net income from licensing and royalties shall be divided so that a proportionate amount (based on the percentage of the Searle Scholarís total research supported by the award), shall be set aside and used for the support of biomedical research at the institution.
+However, any net income from licensing and royalties shall be divided so that a proportionate amount (in keeping with the percentage of the Searle Scholar’s total research supported by the Searle Scholars Award), shall be set aside and used for the support of biomedical research at the institution.
 Should publications result from research so supported, the Searle Scholars Program shall be cited as providing financial assistance.

-Acknowledgement of SupportAny publication arising from work supported by the Program should acknowledge the funds as being received from the "Searle Scholars Program."
+Acknowledgement of SupportAny publication arising from work supported by the Program should be acknowledged as having received funds from the "Searle Scholars Program."

-NondiscriminationIt is the policy of the program to operate without discrimination as to age, race, religion, sex, handicap, or national origin in the employment or promotion of staff.
-This policy will be applied to the selection of the Searle Scholars.
+NondiscriminationIt is the policy of the Searle Scholars Program to operate without discrimination as to age, race, religion, sex, disability or national origin in the employment or promotion of staff.
+This policy will be applied to the selection of the Searle Scholars as well.

 |SITE MAP CONTACT US||© COPYRIGHT 2017 KINSHIP FOUNDATION.
 ALL RIGHTS RESERVED.|